 If you have any questions, please visit our Aarhus Symposium Challenge FAQ

 SORAYA REDONDO MEZMIZI, WINNER OF THE AARHUS SYMPOSIUM AWARD 2018

 “Being out of your comfort zone means that you are developing as an individual.
 That is the best experience I can get from the Leaders Forum session at Aarhus Symposium”

 The winner of the Aarhus Symposium Award 2018 was Soraya Redondo Mezmizi, Master’s student in Law at Copenhagen University.
 Soraya calls for an increased focus on helping students develop soft skills.
 Soraya points out adaptive learning technology as a method to contribute to achieving this goal The essay secured Soraya a private session with Ulrik Juul Christensen, the Co-Founder & Executive Chairman of Area9 Group.

 The speakers participating in Aarhus Symposium Challenge 2018 were Niels B. Christiansen, CEO, Lego Group; Afshan Khan, Regional Director, Europe & Central Asia, Unicef; and Ulrik Juul Christensen, Co-founder & Executive Chairman, Area9 Group.
 Each of them challenged students to write an essay about a specific topic relating to the theme of Aarhus Symposium 2018: “Creating Connections”.

-To learn more about Aarhus Symposium Challenge 2016 and to experience Aarhus Symposium 2016, please visit the Past symposia page.
+To re-experience Aarhus Symposium Challenge 2018 and Aarhus Symposium 2018, please visit the Past symposia page.